drbean/curriculum/pages/homepage/markdown/WebDesign.md

 % What you see is what you get

 I don't have any interest in good/bad design (I'm graphically challenged), but I know it when I see it.
-The entities responsible for the 'look and feel' of CJK university web pages range from outside contractors where either designers or computer nerds are in control to the prof in a lab, who will also probably be graphically challenged, and not a web developer.

 * [CJKUniversitySites](CJKUniversitySites.html) In East Asia